Income management in the Ceduna Region

 - asking Centrelink to make payments from their income management account for regular expenses such as rent and bills, school meals programs and payments to community stores

-- asking Centrelink to make one-off payments to stores
+- asking Centrelink to make one-off payments to stores and

 What other support services do people receive?